Shimrran05/Hosptial_database/README.md

 ---

 ## 📈 ER Diagram
 The ER model visually represents entity relationships such as Patient ↔ Appointment ↔ Doctor and supports normalization up to 3NF.
-[View diagram here](./ER_Diagram.png).
+View in docx file

 ---